bnclabs/gson/README.rst

   JSON specification.
 * binary representation preserving the sort order.
 * transform back to original JSON from binary representation.
-* numbers can be encoded in three way as integers, or as small-decimals, or as floating point represented in exponent form.
+* numbers can be encoded in three ways - as integers, or as small-decimals, or as floating point represented in exponent form.
 * strings are collated as it is received from the input **without